acuvity/mcp-servers-registry/mcp-server-graphlit/README.md

     Libraries can be enumerated with listSharePointLibraries and library folders with listSharePointFolders.
     Requires environment variables to be configured: SHAREPOINT_ACCOUNT_NAME, SHAREPOINT_CLIENT_ID, SHAREPOINT_CLIENT_SECRET, SHAREPOINT_REFRESH_TOKEN.
     Accepts an optional read limit for the number of files to ingest.
     Executes asynchronously, creates SharePoint feed, and returns the feed identifier.
+Optionally creates a recurring feed that checks for new content every 15 minutes when 'recurring' is set to true.
 ```

 **Parameter**: